iansawyerva/generator-angular-material/README.md

 Gulp tasks might require ```sudo``` depending on your permissions

-For the below commands, you might need to restart the server for changes to reflect properly.
+For the below commands, if they create a new external dependency (new file), you will need to restart the server for changes to reflect properly.

 ## Generate a component: